28 Reasons (song): Background and release

 On September 6, 2022, SM Entertainment announced that Seulgi would be releasing her first solo album in October 2022.
 On September 13, it was announced that she will be releasing her first extended play titled 28 Reasons on October 4.
 On September 19, a schedule poster was released.
 On September 26, a mood sampler was released through Red Velvet's social media accounts.
 The remixes EP, including her song from the same parent EP "Los Angeles", by ScreaM Records, called iScreaM Vol. 22: 28 Reasons / Los Angeles Remixes, was released on March 17, 2023.

 Composition

 "28 Reasons" was composed by Sean Kennedy, Johan Fransson, Henrik Goranson, Yoo Young-jin and Kriz, while the lyrics were written by Jeon Ji-eun, January 8, Jo Yoon-kyung, and Yoo Young-jin.
 Yoo, Fransson, Goranson and IMLAY took part for the arrangement.
 The song is composed in the key of F Minor with a tempo of 122 beats per minute.

-It described as a dance-pop track characterized by groovy and heavy bass sounds and featuring a whistling sound.
+Musically, the song was described as a dance-pop track characterized by groovy and heavy bass sounds and featuring a whistling sound.
 Lyrically, it depict a character who is both "good and evil" and the way this affects the relationship they're in.
 In the lyrics, Seulgi show off "the menacing" side of herself, where she enjoys the power she has to "crush" those who are attracted to her or obsessed with her.